 You can create a merchant at the DCP or SCP level:

 - If created at the DCP, the Webstore will be considered district control.
 It will not be able to be edited at the SCP level.
-The DCP Webstore will be seen at all SCP's and in order for it to be activated for that particular school, you will need to activate the items/fees/fines/donations in the SCP.
+The DCP Webstore will be seen at all SCP's and in order for it to be activated for that particular school, you will need to activate the categories and items/fees/fines/donations in the SCP.

 - If created at the SCP, the merchant cannot be transferred to the DCP or to any other school - it will remain within that particular SCP.